MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 1. [] To create a new search parameter, you need to POST a SearchParameter Resource to the FHIR service database.
 Review the **Create New Search Parameter** call in the **FHIR Search** Postman collection to see how this is done and when ready, select **Send** to run the call and create the new search parameter.

-1. [] Select the following link to review the documentation on how to perform a search using the custom search parameter that you just created: [Defining custom search parameters](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search#test-search-parameters).
+1. [] In a new tab navigate to the following URL to review the documentation on how to perform a search using the custom search parameter that you just created: Defining custom search parameters at +++https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search#test-search-parameters+++.
 Return here when you have finished the review.

 1. [] Then, review the **Reindex** call in the **FHIR Search** Postman collection and select **Send**.